 - Quality of the project outcome(s)

-The Evaluation Committee will make the details of the winning proposal(s) publicly available no later than mid-July.
+The Evaluation Committee will make the details of the winning proposal(s) publicly available no later than end of July.
 The approved funding can be used immediately after this announcement is made.